cforte7/Random-Event-Analysis/README.md

 ![Damage Occurances](Figures/Damage_Occurances.png)

-Figure 1: Occurance of damage values for all trials of the in game Monte Carlo experiment
+<b>Figure 1:</b> Occurance of damage values for all trials of the Monte Carlo experiment